-If you haven’t done so already, download the Alertus + app on your smartphone.
-It’s a free alert system that sends push notifications if there is a significant campus incident.
+If something happens at Concordia, you’d want to be among the first to know, right?
+Then install the Alertus + app on your smartphone.
+It’s a free alert system that sends push notifications to the university community during significant incidents.

-The app can be downloaded from the Apple App Store or the Google Play Store.
-It’s quick to install, takes minimal storage and doesn’t require significant data transfer.
+The app is available for iOS, Android and Blackberry 10.2.1 or later and can be downloaded from the Apple App Store and the Google Play Store.
+It’s quick to install, takes minimal storage and the data transfer is negligible.
 Once downloaded, make sure to enter the organization code “Concordia” or the app won’t work.
-You also need a data connection or Wi-Fi signal to receive the notifications.

 Don’t forget to update the app so that it functions properly in an emergency.

 When it comes to road safety — whether you’re driving, cycling or walking — being aware of your surroundings is key.

 With both the Loyola and Sir George Williams campuses situated along busy streets, the safety of pedestrians is particularly important.